 The Supervisor’s Office is responsible for all the operating agencies of the municipality (except the offices of the elected Clerk and Treasurer) and other duties that may be delegated by the Township Board.

-The Supervisor oversees the following Departments: Assessing, Building, Fire, Parks & Recreation, Police, Public Services (Buildings & Grounds, and Water & Sewer).
+The Supervisor oversees the following Departments: Assessing, Budget & Procurement, Building, Fire, Human Resources, Parks & Recreation, Police, Public Services (Buildings & Grounds, and Water & Sewer).

 Responsibilities of the Supervisor